Near-field Acoustic Manipulation

 We also studied the dynamic characteristics of near field levitation bearings.
 Through theoretical analysis, two different types of system stiffness are defined and derived analytically.
 The dynamic stiffness relates the excitation amplitude to the dynamic force amplitude, while the effective stiffness governs the time-averaged force–displacement relationship.
 The results indicate two non-linear and asymmetric spring constants that can effectively predict levitation force and height (Wang & Guo, 2021).

-The potential applications of near field acoustic levaition and manipualtion are in precision machine tools, non-contact handling, and other applications where a non-contact manipulation is needed.
+The potential applications of near field acoustic levitation and manipulation span precision machine tools, contactless semiconductor die handling, and other settings where particle-free, non-contact manipulation is required.

 References